-A love story about two people of a differing age gap who meet in a coffee shop
+A love story about a couple who meet in a coffee shop

 The Coffee Shop

-The sign outside the shop read simply “The Coffee Shop.”
-It was a small cafe situated in a large shopping mall; with a quaint Victorian style look right down to having china cups and crockery.
-It stood out from other cafes and restaurants within the mall with a waiter service you made your order and found a seat.
+The sign outside the shop read, “The Coffee Shop.”
+It was a small cafe situated in a large shopping mall; with a quaint Victorian-style look right down to having china cups and crockery.
+It stood out from other cafes and restaurants within the mall with a waiter service - you made your order and found a seat.
 A friendly waitress would bring it to you very popular with shoppers in the mall.

 Shortly after Easter on a busy lunchtime Lucy and Anne sat having coffee.
 Lucy had her usual Latte while Anne preferred a Cappuccino.
 The two had become friends since they started working together in the large department store close to the coffee shop.
-They always had their lunch break here it had a warm homely atmosphere.
-Lucy was nearly ten years Anne’s senior in her late forties and had taken Anne under her wing since she had started as a new girl over a year ago.
+They often had their lunch break in the Coffee Shop it had a warm homely atmosphere.
+Lucy was nearly ten years Anne’s senior and in her late forties.
+She took Anne under her wing ever since Anne started as a new girl over a year ago.

-Anne was busy talking about her new boyfriend, but Lucy hardly heard her as she glanced over at the man sat opposite a few tables up.
-She guessed his age at around the late fifties, early sixties He appeared average in height with short silver hair, dressed casually, he was always very neat and tidy, as usual, he had a shopping bag with him filled with shopping, so she deduced he more than likely lived alone.
+Anne was busy talking about her new boyfriend; Lucy hardly heard her as she glanced over at the man sat opposite a few tables up.
+She guessed his age at around the late fifties, early sixties He appeared average in height with short silver hair, dressed casually, he was always very neat and tidy, as usual, he had a shopping bag with him filled with shopping; so she deduced he more than likely lived alone.